anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 ## Bottom bracket

-Originally, I installed a thread-together press-fit bottom bracket, but the non-drive side bearing did not turn freely once installed, whereas the bearing felt fine outside the frame.
-That suggests the bearing or cup was being squeezed by the shell after installation.
-The likely issue is not just left/right alignment.
-Because the roughness appears even with one side installed, the stronger suspicion is local bore distortion: the shell may be undersized or oval enough to compress the cup or bearing race.
+I originally installed a thread-together press-fit bottom bracket.
+The non-drive side bearing felt fine before installation, but once it was pressed into the frame it no longer turned freely.
+That points to the shell squeezing the cup or bearing after installation.
+Since the roughness showed up even with only one side installed, I suspect the problem is local bore distortion rather than left/right alignment.
+Part of the shell is probably undersized or slightly oval, enough to compress the cup and load the bearing race.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8702.jpg">
    <figcaption>Removal of the ZTTO thread-together bottom bracket.
 Since the splines are so shallow, I am using a bearing press tool to apply pressure to the bottom bracket tool to ensure engagement.</figcaption>
 </figure>

-I measured this shell with a digital caliper.
-These are reference measurements, but they are useful enough to compare against the symptom.
-Several areas measured below 40.95mm, especially on the drive side, suggesting that parts of the shell are undersized and possibly out of round.
-Nominally, a BB86 shell measures 41mm in diameter.
-Common fit guidance puts the acceptable bore range at approximately 40.95mm to 41.00mm.
+I measured the shell with a digital caliper.
+These measurements are not perfect, but they are good enough to match against what I was seeing.
+A BB86 shell is nominally 41mm in diameter, with common fit guidance putting the acceptable bore range around 40.95mm to 41.00mm.
+Several spots on this frame measured below 40.95mm, especially on the drive side, which lines up with the bearing feeling tight once installed.
+The shell is probably undersized in places and may also be slightly out of round.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/bottom_bracket_problem.png">
    <figcaption></figcaption>
 </figure>

-Not great, my options are:
+At that point I had a few options:

 - Leave it alone and treat the bottom bracket as a wear item.
 - Try a different bottom bracket design that tolerates the shell better.
 - Modify the bottom bracket cup slightly so it is not squeezed as much.
 - Correct the frame shell.

 Correcting the frame shell is the most direct fix, but it is also the most permanent and the easiest to get wrong without proper piloted tooling.
 A hand hone can remove material, but it will not reliably correct coaxial alignment, roundness, or parallelism.
-It can also make the shell oversized if used carelessly.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/Cylinder Hone Kit.png">
    <figcaption></figcaption>
 </figure>

 Modifying the bottom bracket cup is less risky because the cup is sacrificial and replaceable.
 It may reduce the interference fit enough to stop the bearing from being squeezed.
-However, that does not fix the underlying shell geometry.

 The main implications are premature bottom bracket wear, small power loss and possible future creaking.
 Itself, that is not catastrophic, press-fit bottom brackets and bearings are replaceable wear parts.
 But it is still a useful quality signal of the overall frame.